 In short, these specialized piers can be perceived as the most wheelchair-friendly fishing spots in America, although the rest of the world is also catching up to the trend.

-The reason why you should consider fishing at these piers rather than fishing from boats, bridges, or anything else basically is that the entire area surrounding the piers are also designed to accommodate people with disabilities.
+The reason why you should consider fishing at these piers rather than fishing from boats, bridges, or anything else is basically that the entire area surrounding the piers is also designed to accommodate people with disabilities.

 If you value safety and comfort alongside privacy over anything else, this is most certainly the best way to go.

 While getting inside a smallish canoe or a fishing boat requires that you bring a fishing mate along, companies such as ADA are currently concocting a solution for disabled fishermen in terms of wheelchair-friendly boats that resemble wheelchair-friendly cars and vehicles.